-Join Scott Hirsch for an in-depth discussion in this video Goodbye, part of Audio for Film and Video with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Goodbye, part of Pro Tools: Audio for Film and Video.

 This concludes our course on working with audio for film and video.…I hope that these techniques and ideas are both inspirational and valuable…to you and your work.…Moving forward, I encourage you to get your hands on as much video content as you can,…so you can really sink your teeth in and apply all these new concepts we explored.…I wish you all the best of luck.…